KSanthanam/Algorithms/README.md

       r++
       cStart = 0
    else
-      if r <= i
+      if r <= rStop
+        if Stack Size == 1 then
+          break
+        else
           pop last cell in Piece Stack
-        r = last cell row
+          r = popped piece row
-        c = last cell col + 1
+          c = popped cell col + 1
+        end
       else
         break
       end
    end
-   if r < j then
+   if r < rowStop then
+     c = j
-     for r is r to j do
+     for r is r to rowStop do
        for c is 0 to N do
           visited[(r,c)] = true
        done
      done
    end
-   if r == N-1 then
+   if r == N then
-      send the cells in PieceStack to Solutions end done
+      send the cells in PieceStack to Solutions List processed[Column] = true end

+done
 </pre>